wenboz-uw/poker_ranking/README.md

 ## How to Use

-1. Download most recent weekly points data from [here](https://docs.google.com/spreadsheets/d/1ZUaSyorHHX9ci0DR-rGFN5yJTStb6uxLbUk5eMtkY4A/edit?usp=sharing).
+1. Download most recent weekly points data from [here](https://docs.google.com/spreadsheets/d/1ZUaSyorHHX9ci0DR-rGFN5yJTStb6uxLbUk5eMtkY4A/edit?usp=sharing) and save it as `poker_points.csv`.
 Make sure date is in yyyy-mm-dd format.

 2. Run the Python script to create weekly ranking data (`rank.csv`).
 You need to have `pandas` installed in the Python environment.
   > python process_data.py

 3. Open the Sandbox [project](https://codesandbox.io/s/poker-ranking-ybzvi7), it should automatically create a project copy for you.